kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Green - Hurtboxes

 Normally hurtboxes display in green.
 The rules in general are such, that when a hitbox (red) makes contact with hurtbox, a hit occurs.
 If a hurtbox is displayed fully transparent (i.e. shows outline only), that means strike invulnerability.
+If a hurtbox is hatched with diagonal lines, that means some form of super armor is active: it could be parry (Jam 46P), projectile reflection (Zato Drunkard Shade), super armor (Potemkin Hammerfall), or projectile-only invulnerability (Ky Ride the Lightning), or direct player attacks-only invulnerability (Ky j.D).
+This visual hatching effect can be combined with the hurtbox being not filled in, meaning strike invulerability + super armor/other.
+For Jack O's and Bedman's summons the hurtbox's outline may be thin to create less clutter on the screen.

 ### Light blue - Would-be counterhit hurtboxes

 If your hurtbox is displaying light blue, that means, should you get hit, you would enter counterhit state.
 It means that moves that have light blue hurtbox on recovery are more punishable.
+If a hurtbox is hatched with diagonal lines, that means some form of super armor is active: it could be parry (Jam 46P), projectile reflection (Zato Drunkard Shade), super armor (Potemkin Hammerfall), or projectile-only invulnerability (Ky Ride the Lightning), or direct player attacks-only invulnerability (Ky j.D).

 ### Gray - Pre-hit hurtboxes